 Banking Loyalty in Germany: Understanding the Devoted Customer Behaviors

 Financial technology (fintech) has brought many conveniences to consumers' lives, mainly the convenience of choice.
 Consumers can easily switch between banking providers, namely traditional banks, online banks, or neobanks.
 However, the fact that consumers can change providers doesn't mean they will want to change, no matter the end offer.
-This phenomenon is often observed in geographies like Germany, where the customer risk appetite is low, and the brand loyalty is high.
+This phenomenon is often observed in geographies like Germany, where the customer risk appetite is low and the brand loyalty is high.

 Let's take a look at the consumer loyalty dynamics in the context of the German banking sector, taking the most recent research into consideration.